robocin/robocin-cpp/robocin/geometry/README.md

   point.
 - `auto angle() const`: Computes the angle (in radians) between the positive x-axis and the vector from the origin to the current point.
-- `auto angleTo(const Point2D& other) const`: Computes the angle (in radians) between the vector from the origin to the current point and the vector from the origin to another point.
+- `auto angleTo(const Point2D& other) const`: Computes the angle (in radians) between the current vector and another.

 ### Rotations